kostr2010/par-prog-7-sem/README.md

 # ABSTRACT

-each directory contains makefile and execute.sh
+each directory is supplied with it's own README and contains makefile and execute.sh

-# HOW TO BUILD
-run `make`

-# HOW TO RUN
-run `run.sh N`, where N - number of threads. additional arguments may be required